jamescosborn/productivity-czar/README.md

 I used MS Paint for this wireframe, but I'm beginning to desire higher fidelity wire frames than what paint can produce.
 Sketch was recommended to me by a fellow student today, but it is not available for PCs.
 After I made this wireframe, I spent some time looking at Wireframe.cc as a free alternative for next week's group project.

 After spending some time away from this and coming back, I had the idea for a few changes.
-There needed to be a clear button, and it seemed like their needed to be some additional functionality.
+There needed to be a clear button, and it seemed like there should be some additional functionality.
 Adding a countdown that could be incremented by an hour would be a good lesson.

 ![alt text](productivity-czar2.png "A low-fi wireframe for a production encouragement app")

-Here is one other wireframe I made for my Intro group project.
+Here is one more wireframe I made for my Intro group project.
 I generally enjoy the initial stage of planning out projects and throwing ideas around.
 I find if everyone's voices and ideas are heard initially, and again throughout the development cycle, they are happier and more personally invested in the success of the project.

-~

 ![alt text](proposedStructure2.png "A low-fi storyboard for an interactive cyberpunk short story")